The Program (1993 film): Plot

 When ESU loses a close game to Michigan, with another Heisman candidate, Kane is put in doubt.
 At the after party, Lattimer attempts to rape a woman but is stopped by his teammates.
 Winters covers up the assault but now that he can no longer ignore that Lattimer is juicing, he wants to suspend him for the season; however, his defensive coordinator warns him it could jeopardize his draft status.
 Lattimer is suspended for three games after confessing to Winters, but they keep the doping secret.
 When Mack criticizes him, Lattimer says, "You do what you have to do to play."

 After the Michigan game, Kane gets drunk and is charged with a DWI.
 Coach Winters negotiates a plea with the DA: all charges dropped if Kane completes a 28-day program (missing four games and ending his Heisman candidacy).
 They must win three more games in the next five weeks to win the conference championship.
-Collins and the team go 2-1 in the first three games.
+Collins and the team go 2–1 in the first three games.
 Lattimer passes his drug test after the three weeks, returning for the penultimate game of the season against Iowa.

 The game is close, but Mack has a career-ending knee injury and Lattimer is run over at the goal line.
 Kane finishes his 28 days, reaching out to Camille, whom he didn't speak to in rehab, and also to his father.
 He buys him a plane ticket to the final game against Georgia Tech.
 Meanwhile, Lattimer resumes steroids, having an associate replace his tainted urine with clean to pass his next drug test.

 In the final game, Jefferson is the starting tailback and Griffen is fullback.
-Winter realizes Lattimer has continued taking steroids without failing a drug test.
-Kane rallies the team to victory in the fourth quarter, securing a major bowl game and saving Winters's job.
+Winters realizes Lattimer has continued taking steroids without failing a drug test.
+Kane rallies the team to victory in the fourth quarter, securing a major bowl game and saving Sam's job.
 They both realize Kane will likely make another run at the Heisman as a senior.
 Lattimer sits on the bench crying instead of celebrating, realizing he won't be able to play professionally without steroids.